conduktor/conduktor-gateway-demos/chaos/Readme.md

 ### Step 6: Reset

-To stop chaos injection run the below:
+To delete the interceptor and stop chaos injection run the below:

 ```bash
 docker-compose exec kafka-client \